FallenDeity/discord.py-masterclass/docs/embeds.md

 - `title` - The title of the embed
 - `description` - The description of the embed
-- `color` - The color of the embed, you can use [`discord.Color`](https://discordpy.readthedocs.io/en/stable/api.html#colour) to set the color or construct colors using the following methods:
+- `color` - The color of the embed, you can use [`discord.Colour`][] to set the color or construct colors using the following methods:
     - `discord.Color.from_rgb(r, g, b)`
     - `discord.Color.from_hsv(h, s, v)`
     - `discord.Color.from_str("0x<HEX> | #<HEX> | 0x#<HEX> | rgb(r, g, b)")`